 Crabtree Falls Trail

-One of the most popular hikes and waterfalls, Crabtree Falls is a fantastic hike to an absolutely stunning waterfall.
-The trailhead and parking area is located north of Asheville NC on the Blue Ridge Parkway at MP339.5.
+One of the most popular hikes and waterfalls in the Blue Ridge Mountains, Crabtree Falls Trail, is a fantastic hike to an absolutely stunning waterfall.
+The trailhead and parking area is located north of Asheville on the Blue Ridge Parkway at MP339.5.

-The roundtrip distance is around 2.5 miles, but varies depending on if you out and back, or take the longer loop.
-The difficulty is moderate.
-The hike itself is really nice, and well maintained, and well, the waterfall itself is simple stunning.
+The round-trip distance is around 2.5 miles, but varies depending on if you are out and back, or take the longer loop.
+The difficulty is moderate and the hike itself is really nice, and well maintained.

 Rainbow Falls Trail

-Rainbow Falls is located near Highlands NC, south of Asheville NC in Gorges State Park.
-The 150 foot waterfall is huge, and gets it's name from the rainbow that can often be seen as you approach it along the trail.
+Rainbow Falls is near Highlands, NC, south of Asheville in Gorges State Park.
+The huge 150-foot waterfall earns its name from the rainbow frequently visible to those approaching along the trail.

 The trail is 3.0 miles out and back, but you can hike a little further and visit Turtleback Falls as well, a popular swimming hole.